St. Stephen’s Community House has partnered with the University of Toronto to offer housing conflict coaching to the U of T community.

 This service is free and confidential.

-Housing conflict coaching is delivered through scheduled workshops and/or drop-in advising appointments.
+Housing conflict coaching is delivered through workshops and advising appointments.

 - one-on-one support to help you manage and prevent issues